-A more decorous follower of the brilliant painting of Frans Hals (1582-1666) and Dirck Hals was Adriaen van Ostade.
-Born at Haarlem in 1610, admitted as a master painter in 1634, he was married in 1638, and a second time, to an heiress at Amsterdam, in 1657.
+Adriaen van Ostade was born at Haarlem in 1610, admitted as a master painter in 1634, he was married in 1638, and a second time, to an heiress at Amsterdam, in 1657.
 No less than three times the guild chose him as headman.
 He died at a good old age in 1685 and was honourably buried in the Church of St. Bavon.

-Although Ostade learned from two most exuberant geniuses, Hals and Adriaen Brouwer (1605-38), he became the most discreet of executants.
+Ostade learned from two exuberant geniuses of 17th century Dutch painting, the portraitist Frans Hals (1582-1666) and genre painter Adriaen Brouwer (1605-38).
 In his extraordinarily thoughtful and skilful handling of the new aesthetic of Protestant Reformation art, everything is for character and truthfulness and nothing for show.
 His genre-painting charmingly combines ready sympathy of observation with reflection.

 For details and information about

 which flourished in Holland, see: